karpanai/karpanai-web/data/blog/2005/12/05/the-long-and-winding-bore.md

 **Me:** The problem with the movie was the length.
 It is obvious that Cheran wanted to make something that was deliberately paced, but deliberate pacing does not mean showing every single event in a sequence.
 When his wife delivers a baby in a hospital, the viewers know that the hero is broke.
 Yet Cheran has scenes of him not being able to pay the hospital, not having money to buy medicines, a scene of him riding a bicycle to try and borrow money and a scene of him coming back on the same bicycle without money.

 **Mr. Smith:** That was terrible!
 How can someone watch a guy riding a bike for five minutes?
-Although I am pleased he didn’t wear Spandex.
-In fact, the movie was so boring, I’d rather have read your blog for three hours.
+Although I am pleased he didn't wear Spandex.
+In fact, the movie was so boring, I'd rather have read your blog for three hours.
 Ha Ha!

 **Me:** What else, smartass?

-**Mr. Smith:** Why don’t you tell them how the dude managed to make his classmate pregnant?
+**Mr. Smith:** Why don't you tell them how the dude managed to make his classmate pregnant?
 Or how she cries and cries for half the movie because of this?
 About how he tells his dad he could not face him after “defiling” a girl?
 Now, what the heck is that supposed to mean?

 **Me:** Yeah, true.
 That was bad.
 Now please, get off the girl, and say something else.

 **Mr. Smith:** Oh, I see.
-Let’s talk music.
+Let's talk music.

 **Me:** Sure.
 The music was pretty average…

 **Mr. Smith:** Shut up, let me take over.
 The music was hideous, horrid and unpalatable.
 Some people cannot do slow songs ever.
 It was like reading Joyce while watching Will and Grace.
 Torture.

-**Me:** Yeah, I think I’ll agree with you there.
+**Me:** Yeah, I think I'll agree with you there.

 **Mr. Smith:** Cool.
 So there you have it folks, Sucky movie.
 Too long.
 Too much crying.
 Bad music.

-**Me:** In the interest of balance, I should say that the good things about the movie were, Rajkiran’s performance and well… At least I tried.
+**Me:** In the interest of balance, I should say that the good things about the movie were, Rajkiran's performance and well… At least I tried.

 **Mr. Smith:** And when the critics try to tell you the movie was well-made and touching, please laugh.

-I’d like to go on record that this review is not totally mine, and please don’t accuse me of snobbery.
+I'd like to go on record that this review is not totally mine, and please don't accuse me of snobbery.
 I love you all.

 [Cross-posted](http://www.teakada.com/archives/001600.html) at [teakada.](http://www.teakada.com)